smatechnologies-engineering/coding-challenge/README.md

 idea the elevator will contain elevator events with floors above current floor, floors below current floor, completedEvents aka moved to completed events when the floor is reached

 so you determine if event is above or below current floor if same floor nothing happens, just log same floor requested and have a record

+// now the elevator, be able to gather inputs of what floors to visit.
+-once floors are gathered, turn that into event objects for tdd